European Super League: Media companies

+Fan feedback

 Football Supporters Europe (FSE), a body representing supporters in 45 UEFA countries, issued a statement opposing the creation of the Super League.
 A snap YouGov poll conducted shortly after the league's announcement found that 79% of British football fans oppose the Super League with only 14% expressing support; 76% of fans of the British teams joining the Super League also expressed disapproval, with 20% expressing support.
 International fans of the clubs involved as well as international football fans who did not support a particular club were largely supportive of the Super League.
-Many football fans criticised Tottenham Hotspur's inclusion, as the team has not a won a trophy since the 2008 Football League Cup Final.
+Many football fans criticised Tottenham Hotspur's inclusion, as the team had not won a trophy since the 2008 Football League Cup Final.
 Barcelona fans hung a banner over Camp Nou which read "Barcelona is our life, not your toy.
 No to playing in the Super League."

 Supporter groups from all six English clubs opposed the league, releasing statements condemning the plans and the clubs for their involvement in the league.
 On 19 April, a crowd of about 700 fans appeared outside Elland Road despite COVID-19 restrictions, ahead of the scheduled match between Leeds United and Liverpool, to protest against the European Super League.
 A banner in the stands stated "Earn it on the pitch, football is for the fans."
 The Athletic later reported that the shirts were approved by the Premier League.
-On 20 April, more than a thousand Chelsea fans joined protests outside Stamford Bridge ahead of Chelsea's game against Brighton & Hove Albion and the team buses of both the clubs were blocked from entering the stadium.
+On 20 April, more than a thousand Chelsea fans joined protests outside Stamford Bridge ahead of Chelsea's game against Brighton & Hove Albion and the team buses of both clubs were blocked from entering the stadium.
 Shortly after, it was relayed to the gathered fans that Chelsea would withdraw from the Super League, leading to an outpour of celebration.